 Surf boards

 There’s no spot more legendary for surf culture than Hawaii.
-But I always preferred to stay on the beach and just watch the surfers doing their job and being fabulous.
-Until one morning, when I felt brave enough, and I decided to take my first surf lesson.
-And the thing I feared the most came in the end as my dearest experience from Hawaii.
+But I always preferred to stay on the beach and watch the surfers doing their job and being fabulous.
+One morning, when I felt brave enough, I took my first surf lesson.
+And the thing I feared the most was my dearest experience in Hawaii.

-Oahu is full of surf spots, and on many beaches, you will find schools with teachers willing to teach you the surf basics.
-Waikiki Beach is maybe the best-known surf place for beginners, and I’ll always remember this place as the beach where I rode my first wave!
+Oahu is full of surf spots; on many beaches, you will find schools with teachers willing to teach you the surf basics.
+Waikiki Beach is maybe the best-known surf place for beginners, and I’ll never forget this place as the beach where I rode my first wave!

 Feeling the rain in a bamboo forest